 The Hungarian National Tax and Customs Office has issued a guidance on tax implications of Brexit in the event of the no deal Brexit.
 Essence of the guidance relevant to the UK companies is presented below.

 Will UK companies be able to obtain VAT refund post Brexit?

 Before Brexit, the UK companies were able to rely on the relatively simple electronic VAT refund procedure through HMRC’s website, known as 8th VAT Directive refund procedure.
 After Brexit, the UK companies will no longer be able to obtain a VAT refund through the 8th VAT refund procedure.

-This means the UK companies will not be able to recover Hungarian VAT unless they are registered for VAT in Hungary.
+If no reciprocity is provided the UK companies will not be able to recover Hungarian VAT unless they are registered for VAT in Hungary.